-EBITDA and Adjusted EBITDA, have important limitations as analytical tools.
+EBITDA, Adjusted EBITDA and Adjusted Restaurant-Level EBITDA have important limitations as analytical tools.
 These limitations include the following:

-- EBITDA and Adjusted EBITDA do not reflect our capital expenditures, future requirements for capital expenditures or contractual commitments to purchase capital equipment; - EBITDA and Adjusted EBITDA do not reflect the interest expense or the cash requirements necessary to service principal or interest payments on our debt; - Although depreciation and amortization are non-cash charges, the assets that we currently depreciate and amortize will likely have to be replaced in the future, and EBITDA and Adjusted EBITDA do not reflect the cash required to fund such replacements; and - EBITDA and Adjusted EBITDA do not reflect the effect of earnings or charges resulting from matters that our management does not consider to be indicative of our ongoing operations.
-However, some of these charges (such as impairment expense) have recurred and may reoccur. - Depreciation and amortization primarily includes the depreciation of fixed assets, including equipment, owned buildings and leasehold improvements utilized in our restaurants and the amortization of franchise rights from our acquisitions of restaurants and franchise fees paid to BKC. - Impairment and other lease charges are determined through our assessment of the recoverability of property and equipment and intangible assets by determining whether the carrying value of these assets can be recovered over their respective remaining lives through undiscounted future operating cash flows.
+- EBITDA, Adjusted EBITDA and Adjusted Restaurant-Level EBITDA do not reflect our capital expenditures, future requirements for capital expenditures or contractual commitments to purchase capital equipment; - EBITDA, Adjusted EBITDA and Adjusted Restaurant-Level EBITDA do not reflect the interest expense or the cash requirements necessary to service principal or interest payments on our debt; - Although depreciation and amortization are non-cash charges, the assets that we currently depreciate and amortize will likely have to be replaced in the future, and EBITDA, Adjusted EBITDA and Adjusted Restaurant-Level EBITDA do not reflect the cash required to fund such replacements; and - EBITDA, Adjusted EBITDA and Adjusted Restaurant-Level EBITDA do not reflect the effect of earnings or charges resulting from matters that our management does not consider to be indicative of our ongoing operations.
+However, some of these charges (such as impairment and other lease charges) have recurred and may reoccur. - Depreciation and amortization primarily includes the depreciation of fixed assets, including equipment, owned buildings and leasehold improvements utilized in our restaurants, the amortization of franchise rights from our acquisitions of restaurants and the amortization of franchise fees paid to BKC. - Impairment and other lease charges are determined through our assessment of the recoverability of property and equipment and intangible assets by determining whether the carrying value of these assets can be recovered over their respective remaining lives through undiscounted future operating cash flows.
 A potential impairment charge is evaluated whenever events or changes in circumstances indicate that the carrying amounts of these assets may not be fully recoverable.
 Lease charges are recorded for our obligations under the related leases for closed locations net of estimated sublease recoveries.
-There are no lease charges accrued for closed locations at December 30, 2012. - Interest expense consists primarily of interest expense associated with our 11.25% Senior Secured Second Lien Notes due 2018, borrowings under our prior Carrols LLC senior secured credit facility and the amortization of deferred financing costs.
-There were no borrowings under our new senior credit facility in 2012.
+At December 29, 2013, there are \$1.5 million of lease charges accrued for closed locations. - Interest expense consists primarily of interest expense associated with our 11.25% Senior Secured Second Lien Notes due 2018, amortization of deferred financing costs and borrowings under our prior Carrols LLC senior secured credit facility.
+There were no borrowings under our existing senior credit facility in 2013 or 2012.